Learning Tractable Distributions Of Language Model Continuations: Learning to Look Ahead

-\paragraph{Complexity} We emphasize an advantage to changing only the \emph{encoder} of the HMM.
-Specifically, we contrast neural-encoded HMMs with an alternative wherein a neural network predicts, given a context $x_{\le t}$, fresh parameters of a full HMM.
-With such full conditioning, the backward computation of $p(\alpha|z_t,s_t)$ can no longer be precomputed but needs to be carried out at each step of decoding on the freshly predicted HMM, resulting in a decoding time that scales quadratically in sequence length.
-Moreover, fresh HMM parameters are needed for each context, resulting in an additional blowup in a memory with batch size.
-The time and space complexities for training and inference of standard HMMs, neural-encoded HMMs, and full conditional HMMs are summarized in \Cref{app:complexities}.
-We use the parameter $\tau$ for the complexity of a single HMM forward (or backward) step (always assuming $\tau =\Omega(hV)$); for standard (dense) transition and emission matrices, $\tau=O(h^2+hV)$.
+\paragraph{Complexity} We emphasize an advantage of changing only the HMM \emph{encoder}.
+Specifically, we compare with an alternative wherein a neural network predicts, given a context $x_{\le t}$, fresh parameters of a full HMM.
+Then, the backward computation of $p(\alpha\mid z_t,s_t)$ can no longer be precomputed and must be carried out at each decoding step on the freshly predicted HMM, yielding decoding time that scales quadratically in sequence length.
+Moreover, predicting fresh HMM parameters for each context induces a memory blow-up with batch size.
+The resulting time and space complexities for training and inference are summarized in \Cref{app:complexities}.
+A single HMM forward (or backward) step costs $O(H^2 + HV)$ for dense transition and emission~matrices.